dyninst/tools/fleece/README.md

 make install
 ```

-## Building Peach
+## Building Fleece

-Make sure your `LD_LIBRARY_PATH` is pointing at the dependancies before you attempt to compile peach.
+Make sure your `LD_LIBRARY_PATH` is pointing at the dependancies before you attempt to compile fleece.
 This doesn't need to be set if the dependancies are installed globally under `/usr/lib64`

-Peach can also be built using CMake:
+Fleece can also be built using CMake:

 ```
 ccmake .